 Women who are in the first seven days of their menstrual cycle, who have had a miscarriage/abortion in the past seven days, or who are in their first four weeks postpartum are protected from unplanned pregnancy because the possibility of ovulation in each of these situations is extremely low.
+With the IUCD, the possibility of pregnancy is very low before day 12 of the menstrual cycle because of the additional contraceptive effectiveness of the copper IUCD.
 Women who satisfy the lactational amenorrhea method criteria (women who are in their first six months postpartum, are fully or nearly-fully breastfeeding, and are amenorrheic) are protected from unplanned pregnancy because of the effects of lactational amenorrhea on the reproductive cycle.
-Likewise, women who consistently and correctly use a reliable contraceptive method are effectively protected from pregnancy, as are those who have abstained from sexual intercourse since their last menstrual period.
+Likewise, women who consistently and correctly use a modern contraceptive method are effectively protected from pregnancy, as are those who have abstained from sexual intercourse since their last menstrual period.